Spec reference

 Every service receives:

-The same data is also written under /hpc-compose/job/allocation/primary_node and /hpc-compose/job/allocation/nodes.txt.
+The allocation-wide data is also written under /hpc-compose/job/allocation/primary_node and /hpc-compose/job/allocation/nodes.txt.
+Service-scoped node lists are written under /hpc-compose/job/allocation/service-nodelists/.

 gres and gpus